gadimbaylisahil/devdocs/docs/bash/cheatsheet.md

 nohup command &
 ```

-jobs -> list all current bg processes spawned by current shell
+`jobs` : list all current bg processes spawned by current shell

-fg -> jump into the bg process in foreground
+`fg` : jump into the bg process in foreground

-bg -> resumes suspended job
+`bg` : resumes suspended job

-`disown` -> like `nohup` but you do it after process is started
+`disown` : like `nohup` but you do it after process is started

 ## trap